ml-projects-rana/GenAI-Medical-Report-Generator/README.md

 1. **Streamlit Web Application**: Created an interactive web interface using Streamlit for entering patient data and generating medical reports.
 2. **LangChain Integration**: Integrated LangChain to manage the AI model and generate structured medical reports.
-3. **Ollama LLaMA Model**: Utilized the Ollama LLaMA model for generating high-quality, professional medical reports.
+3. **Ollama Llama3.2:1b Model**: Utilized the **Llama3.2:1b** model for generating high-quality, professional medical reports.
 4. **Environment Management**: Set up a Conda environment for dependency management and reproducibility.
 5. **Error Handling**: Implemented validation for mandatory fields and error handling for a smooth user experience.
+If any required fields are missing, the application displays a clear error message.
+Additionally, if an error occurs during report generation, the application provides a meaningful error message to the user.
+6. **LangChain Monitoring**: Integrated LangChain for tracking and monitoring the AI model's performance and usage.
+This includes:
+   - Enabling LangChain tracing using `LANGCHAIN_TRACING_V2="true"`.
+   - Setting up the LangChain API key and project name for monitoring.
-6. **Markdown Formatting**: Ensured the generated report is displayed in a clean and professional Markdown format.
+7. **Markdown Formatting**: Ensured the generated report is displayed in a clean and professional Markdown format.

 ---